RocketChat/docs-old/guides/app-guides/poll-plus/guides/template-based-poll.md

 # Template Based Polls

-The Poll App provides users with pre-filled template polls.
+The Poll Plus App provides users with pre-filled template polls.
 These are some of the most commonly used polls and pre-filling them options saves the user from the monotony of having to type out the options themselves.

 The following templates poll types are available:
 - Overrated/Underrated Poll.